dannsam/xenko-docs/manual/graphics/skyboxes.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Programmer</span>

 **Skyboxes** are backgrounds that create the illusion of space and distance.
+They're also reflected in reflective surfaces in your scene.
 Typical skybox backgrounds include skies, clouds, mountains, and other scenery.
 Skyboxes are pre-rendered, so require little GPU and CPU.
 You can also [use skyboxes to light a scene](lights-and-shadows/skybox-lights.md).

 > [!Note]
 > Currently, Xenko doesn't support skydomes.